-Wednesday, Aug.
-21: We will be speaking to the women of the Spring Creek Utah Stake at 7 p.m.
+Tuesday, Sept.
+16: We will be speaking to all the girls and women 12+ of the East Millcreek Stake in Salt Lake City at 2000 E. and 3600 S., at 7 p.m.

-(We sincerely thank you for your patience in pushing back speaking dates while we’ve been finishing up our PhDs this spring!
-Several speaking engagements for various groups are in the planning stages through summer and fall 2013, so please contact us as soon as possible to inquire about a specific date at email@example.com.
-Thanks!)
+Several speaking engagements for various groups are in the planning stages through fall 2014, so please contact us as soon as possible to inquire about a specific date.
+Thanks!

 PAST SPEAKING ENGAGEMENTS

 June 19: Lindsay spoke to a Sandy, Utah LDS Stake girls’ camp held in Scoffield, Utah.
 What an amazing group!

 June 14: We spoke at a community event in Sandpoint, Idaho, at the historic Panida Theater.
 Thank you so much to everyone who attended, donated, and made it such a fantastic trip for us!